← Back to Blog

 What Your Contract Should Say

-Watch out: If your contract says "20 days annual leave" without mentioning bank holidays, this could be ambiguous.
-It might mean 20 days plus bank holidays, or it might mean 20 days with bank holidays counted separately toward your 28-day statutory minimum.
-Clarify this with your employer to avoid misunderstandings.
+Red flag: If your contract just says "20 days annual leave" with no mention of bank holidays, that's ambiguous.
+Does it mean 20 plus bank holidays, or 20 with bank holidays counted separately toward the 28-day minimum?
+Get it clarified in writing.
+Don't guess.

 Working on Bank Holidays